-SYMPOSIA AND ORAL SESSIONS ASN-ADSA®-ASAS Preconference: Regulation of Nutritional Intake and Metabolism
+ASN-ADSA-ASAS Preconference Regulation of Nutritional Intake and Metabolism

-1 Role of the central melanocortin system in appetite regulation and nutrient homeostasis.
-B. L. Panaro and R. D. Cone,\ Department of Molecular Physiology and Biophysics, Vanderbilt University School of Medicine, Nashville, TN.
+Role of the Central Melanocortin System in Appetite Regulation and Nutrient

+Homeostasis.
+B.L.
+Panaro and R.D.
+Cone, Department of Molecular Physiology and Biophysics, Vanderbilt University School of Medicine, Nashville, TN.

 The central melanocortin system has long been implicated as a key regulator of energy homeostasis.
-The melanocortin-4 receptor (MC4R) integrates various homeostatic signals to control body weight through altering food intake and energy expenditure.
+The Melanocortin-4 Receptor (MC4R) integrates various homeostatic signals to control body weight through altering food intake and energy expenditure.
 Inhibition of MC4R signaling causes obesity in all vertebrate species tested, from fish to humans.
 The most notable differences caused by MC4R deficiency are hyperphagia and decreased energy expenditure, both of which contribute to the obesity observed in humans and mice.
-There is substantial evidence that MC4R deficient mice overconsume high-fat diets compared with obese controls, in a single food choice model.
+There is substantial evidence that MC4R deficient mice overconsume high-fat diets compared to obese controls, in a single food choice model.
 Previous rodent studies have investigated this feeding behavior in single-diet paradigms without offering another diet choice.
-Surprisingly, under 2-choice diet paradigms featuring a high-fat or high-sucrose diet paired with standard chow, MC4R deficient mice invariably have a lower preference for palatable high-fat and high-sucrose diets compared with wild-type littermates.
+Surprisingly, under two-choice diet paradigms featuring a high-fat or high-sucrose diet paired with standard chow, MC4R deficient mice invariably have a lower preference for palatable high-fat and high-sucrose diets compared to wild-type littermates.
 Furthermore, while dietary preference for high fat or high sucrose seems to be attenuated in the MC4R deficient mice, the drive for hyperphagia is consistently enhanced by dietary variety, as a result of increased consumption of standard chow.
 Together, these food preference observations suggest a role for MC4R in the processing of food-directed behaviors, with reduced MC4R signaling leading to hyperphagia in an environment presenting a variety of foods.
 The mechanisms that guide these behaviors are largely uncharacterized, though we hypothesize that MC4R regulates dietary behaviors through both central and peripheral contributions to gut-brain communication.
-For example, in additional to hypothalamic sites of action, MC4R may also affect food intake indirectly through effects on gut motility, and even effects on enteroendocrine cell function.
+For example, in additional to hypothalamic sites of action, MC4R may also impact food intake indirectly through effects on gut motility, and even effects on enteroendocrine cell function.

-2 The regulation of hepatic glucose uptake in vivo.
-A. Cherrington,\ Vanderbilt University School of Medicine, Nashville, TN.
+The regulation of hepatic glucose uptake in vivo.
+A. Cherrington, Vanderbilt University School of Medicine, Nashville, TN, USA.

 In the postprandial state, the liver takes up and stores glucose to minimize the fluctuation of glycemia.
 Elevated insulin concentrations, an increase in the load of glucose reaching the liver, and the oral/enteral/portal vein route of glucose delivery (compared with the peripheral intravenous route) are factors that increase the rate of net hepatic glucose uptake (NHGU).
 The entry of glucose into the portal vein stimulates a "portal glucose signal" that not only enhances NHGU but concomitantly reduces muscle glucose uptake to ensure appropriate partitioning of a glucose load.
 This coordinated regulation of glucose uptake is likely neurally mediated, at least in part, since it is not observed following total hepatic denervation.
 Moreover, there is evidence that both the sympathetic and the nitrergic innervation of the liver exert a tonic repression of NHGU that is relieved under feeding conditions.
-Further, the energy sensor AMPK appears to be involved in regulation of NHGU and glycogen storage.
-Consumption of a high fat and fructose diet impairs NHGU and glycogen storage, in association with a reduction in glucokinase protein and activity.
+Further, the energy sensor AMPK appears to be involved in regulation of NHGU and glycogen storage, in association with a reduction in glucokinase protein and activity.
 An understanding of the impact of nutrients themselves and the route of nutrient delivery upon liver carbohydrate metabolism is fundamental to the development of therapies for impaired postprandial glucoregulation.

-3 Active and reactive amino acid homeostasis during feeding, lactation, and disease.
-G. E. Lobley,\ Obesity and Metabolic Health Division, Rowett Institute of Nutrition and Health, University of Aberdeen, Aberdeen, UK.
+Active and reactive amino acid homeostasis during feeding, lactation and disease.
+G.E.
+Lobley, Obesity and Metabolic Health Division, Rowett Institute of Nutrition and Health, University of Aberdeen, Aberdeen, UK.